inclement/vivarium/README.md

 See `viv_config.h` or the `config.toml` for instructions on starting the bar program.

-To have Waybar update when signalled by Vivarium, set it up as below (instructions are for `config.h`):

-    // Choose a filename at which Vivarium will write a workspace status string .ipc_workspaces_filename = "/path/to/status/file",

-    // Configure bar autostart
-    .bar = {
-        .command = "waybar",
-        .update_signal_number = 1,  // If non-zero, Vivarium sends the bar process
-                                    // SIGRTMIN + update_signal_number on changes
-    },

-Then in your Waybar config:

-    "modules-left": ["custom/workspaces"],

-    "custom/workspaces": {
-        "exec": "cat /path/to/status/file",
-        "interval": "once",
-        "signal": 1,
-        "format": " {} ",
-        "escape": true,
-    },

-Note that the `"signal"` option matches the `update_signal_number` from Vivarium's config, telling Waybar to refresh (re-read the status file) when the signal is received.

 ## FAQ (or not-so-FAQ)

 > What does "desktop semantics inspired by xmonad" mean?